build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Once you are done with the tests, stop the `run-microservice.sh` to shut down the microservice.
 You can do this by pressing `Ctrl+C`.
 From this point on, every time you need to execute the microservice again with a new version of the code that you changed, just execute the same script.

 You can now check the observability backend.
 As mentioned before, this is based on Grafana Tempo, Prometheus, and Grafana.
 The code contains a `docker-compose.yaml` file with the three services pre-configured.

-To execute them, start up the services using:
+4. Start the observability backend using:

 ```bash
 docker compose up -d
 ```

 It may take several minutes until this command completes, as the respective container images need to be downloaded.
 But once it finishes, you should have Grafana Tempo running on port **3200**, Prometheus running on port **9090**, and Grafana running on port **3000**.
 Let's check if they are actually running.

-Starting with Grafana Tempo, open a browser and point the location to [http://localhost:3200/status](http://localhost:3200/status).
+5. Open a browser and point the location to [http://localhost:3200/status](http://localhost:3200/status).

 You should see the following page:

 ![Grafana Tempo](images/fig_1.png)

 You will learn later in this tutorial that Grafana Tempo is also leveraging the port **4317** to receive spans generated by the microservice.
 Now let's check Prometheus.

-Point your browser to [http://localhost:9090/status](http://localhost:9090/status) and you should see the following page:
+6. Point your browser to [http://localhost:9090/status](http://localhost:9090/status).

+You should see the following page:

 ![Prometheus](images/fig_2.png)

 This means it is running OK.
 Finally, let's check Grafana.

-Point your browser to [http://localhost:3000](http://localhost:3000/) and you should see the following page:
+7. Point your browser to [http://localhost:3000](http://localhost:3000/).

+You should see the following page:

 ![Grafana](images/fig_3.png)